 Feral Swine Workshop & Trapping Demos

-Join wildlife experts for these upcoming free Feral Swine Workshop and Trapping Demonstration.
+Join wildlife experts for upcoming free Feral Swine Workshop and Trapping Demonstration.
 Topics include wild pig biology, regulations and laws, effective control techniques and more.
 Q&A follows presentations.
 Speakers include representatives from GA Wildlife Resources Division, University of Georgia, GA Dept of Agriculture, GA Association of Conservation Districts, and USDA Wildlife Services.
 Lunch is included.